angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_analysis_for_financial_industry_2.md

 The previous post did not mention **Directed network**.

-However, in general, when you detect fraud or abuse events in finance, Directed network graph is a common method to use for network graph analysis
+However, in general, when you detect fraud or abuse events in finance, It is a common method to use for direct network graph.

-This is very useful for understanding **the flow of money** and others
+(It is very useful for understanding **the flow of money** and others)

 So today, I want to talk about a little difficult topic of directed network graph with a really useful algorithm.